Unless you’ve been living under a rock for the last year, you’ve probably come across Mason jar recipes.

 But when it comes to cooking, that’s not a bad thing.
 Mason jars have become a staple because they’re super convenient.
 Not only do they act as a safe way to store food, but they make every dish look Instagram-worthy.
 And if that makes people eat more veggies, I’m all for it!

-But if you’re vegan, there aren’t always a ton of options.
+But if you follow a vegan diet, there aren’t always a ton of options.
 After all, there are only so many Mason jar salads someone can eat!

 So I’ve rounded up some of my favorite vegan recipes in a jar.
 There are some Mason jar salads, of course, but there are also some unexpected treats.
 Get ready to enjoy mason jars in a whole new way!